-We have a team of over 25 virtual assistants that help us to run the business while we focus on growth within our areas of expertise.
+We have a group of over 25 virtual assistants that help us to run the business while we focus on growth within our areas of expertise.

 Needless to say, I love hiring virtual assistants and I want to teach you how to do the same with this guide.

 By the end of this guide, you will have the tools and strategies that you’ll need to hire a virtual assistant and turn them into a real asset for the growth of your company.

 Not only will you be able to hire a virtual assistant, you will have the knowledge to hire multiple virtual assistants that can start to take everything off your plate leaving you with time to spend on expansion.

 If you stick with me through this guide, you’re going to emerge a new business owner with an attitude that will transform the business that you’re currently running.

 Long is the day of you doing everything and wondering when you’ll have time to enjoy your life and business.

 Welcome to a new world of thought my friend 🙂

 When Is the Right Time to Hire a Virtual Assistant?

 It’s a great question and one that I think every single business owner asks themselves before getting into the world of hiring virtual assistants.